emberjs/rfcs/active/0000-data-loading-methods.md

 # Load data from the local store if there, otherwise fetch from the server.

 This function (`.find` would be the most fitting name) would be responsible for looking for data in the local store, and if it cannot find that data it would request it from the server.
 It could be used by passing in a type in addition to either a single ID or a list of IDs.
-This would be the main data loading method for most applications.
-It should always try to do the minimum amount of work.
+This would be the main data loading method for most applications, and it should always try to do the minimum amount of work.
 If an array is passed in it would only query the server for the objects which cannot be found in the local store.
-If a hash is passed (i.e. the user wants to find all objects with matching properties) it would look to see whether a matching query was previously made, and return the matches from the local store instead of querying the server.
+As an extension: if a hash is passed (i.e. the user wants to find all objects with matching properties) it could look to see whether a matching query was previously made, and return the matches from the local store instead of querying the server.

-# Load data from the server, ignoring whatever is currently in the store.
+# Load data from the server, even if it's already in the local store.

 This is essentially an extension of what `.fetch()` currently does.
 The method would take in either an ID or a list of IDs, and return the object(s) loaded freshly from the server.
 This is useful when you aren't sure whether you have an object loaded locally but want to force a new version to load either way.
+Similar behaviour can be achieved using other methods, but this function is useful for convenience.

 # Query the server for it's logic and load whatever models are returned.